andrewahn-ubc/pokemAhn/README.md

 # TODO
 - implement dialogue with NPCs (done!)
+- make a better map
+- make some of the NPCs have goals and dreams (make them walk along specific trajectories instead of wandering around randomly)
 - implement signs that display a popup
 - implement ways to add personal website content